seanaba/Classification-from-scratch/README.md

 # Machine-learning-models-from-scratch
-Some of the common machine learning models are provided from scratch.
+Some of the common machine learning algorithms are provided from scratch.